mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 That didn't sound good.

 During my five-minute drive to the office, I wondered if this was the end of my business.
-We we kept all of our inventory in TinyPilot's office.
+We kept all of our inventory in TinyPilot's office.
 Would circuit boards work after being drenched?
 Probably not.

 TinyPilot had insurance, but I chose coverage a year before when we carried half as much inventory.
 And even if insurance paid out, TinyPilot would be dead in the water for months until we could restart our whole manufacturing pipeline.